 The Ortler Ski Tour

-We saddle our backs with rope, crampons, warm layers, and skis to begin the short trek and skin up to Branca hut, our bunk for three nights.
+We saddle our backs with rope, crampons, warm layers, and skis to begin the walk and ski-carry up to Branca hut, our bunk for three nights.
 At the hut, we’re happy to hear reports of good snow high-up and huddle over maps with other skiers and guides to discuss the best prospects.
 The dinner bell rings and the door slides open to a large dining hall.
-Hungry skiers clamber in, claiming seats at place-marked tables with salads already served.
+Hungry skiers clamber in, claiming seats at place-marked tables with salads already served and waiting.
 Antipasto, primo, secondo, some nights a cheese plate follows.
-The room fills with chewing and chattering, and the sun only starts to set as we settle in for our dolce.
+The room fills with chewing and chattering.
+The sun only starts to set as we settle in for dolce.

-Our days based at the Branca hut, we skin and ski Punta Pedranzini, 3599m, and Punta Cadini, 3524m, encountering everything from warm slush to ice to unexpectedly good, old powder.
-Simon, an experienced mountain guide and great friend of Dan and Janine’s, gives us tips on glacier safety and teaches us why touring boots are better for dancing on tables than alpine boots.
-In the afternoons, some pass the time with fistfulls of beer and sprawling over benches in the sun.
-We play cards.
-Intense showdowns over hands of Exploding Kittens.
-We set aside the trust we build skiing together, shooting sideways glances over fanned-open cards, feigning alliances to be the last one standing.
+Based at the Branca hut, we skin and ski Punta Pedranzini 3599m and Cadini 3524m, encountering everything from warm slush to ice to unexpectedly good, old powder.
+Simon, an experienced mountain guide and friend of Dan and Janine’s, gives us tips on glacier safety and teaches us that touring boots are better for dancing on tables than alpine boots.
+In the too-hot-to-ski afternoons, some tourers pass the time sprawled over benches in the sun with fistfulls of beer.
+We play cards – intense showdowns over hands of Exploding Kittens.

-We arrive at Pizzini, sunburned, salty, and not too many hours ahead of dinner since we spent some extra time practicing glacier rescue.
-Wearing only white towels, skiers who arrived earlier emerge from downstairs and rub snow on their steaming extremities.
-So there really is a sauna!
+We arrive at Pizzini, sunburned and salty.
+Wearing only white towels, other skiers emerge from downstairs and rub snow on their steaming arms.
+There really is a sauna up here!
 It’s just beside the heated ski storage with boot dryer.
 Add the multi-course dinners and even showers (if you choose – we don’t) and this is some swanky hut livin’.
 We drink apfelschorle, play cards, and buddy-up to a pair of American guides here on holiday.
 Then we raid the sauna in wool caps and goggles.
 Viva Italia!

-The reward on the last day: Gran Zebru.
+Gran Zebru is the reward saved for our last day.
 Dan and Janine wanted to make this summit on previous trips, but never had the conditions on their side.
-We start our watches one more time, and skin towards it, steadily pacing against a wintery wind.
+We start our watches one more time, and skin towards it, steadily pacing against a surprisingly, wintery wind.
 A dark cloud tips over the summit as the mountain gathers it’s own weather.
 The climb is sloping at first, then steeper and icy.
-I leave my skis at the base of the couloir knowing I won’t need to ski anything above it.
-A few rocks rain down from earlier starters.
-A few other pairs of skis are waiting at various heights.
+I leave my skis at the base of the couloir knowing I won’t want to ski anything above it.
+Other pairs of skis are posted in the snow, too, waiting at various heights.
 It’s a steep hoof up, but worn-in steps help grip into the 45 degree icy slope.
-Italians in one-piece skimo suits swivel down from further up.
+Some rocks rain down from earlier starters, and Italians in one-piece skimo suits swivel past.
+I stab my poles through the crust and keep moving.
 More clouds roll in and out and clear completely as we reach the summit.

-Happily for me, I get to wide-legged cowboy stomp down the steep stuff all the way to the bottom of the couloir and my ready skis.
-We finally find the anticipated corn, baking in the noon sun, and excitedly speed over the rolling terrain.
+Back to the bottom of the couloir and my ready skis, we finally find the anticipated corn, baking in the noon sun, and excitedly speed over the rolling terrain.
 Wild, whooping, bucking as we go.
-Not far beyond Pizzini, we straddle rocks on strips of gritty snow until they’re narrower than our skis, then we boot down the muddy road to the bottom.
+Not far beyond Pizzini, we straddle rocks on strips of gritty snow until they’re narrower than our skis.
+Back to brown and dust, but for a few days, we traveled through a wild white landscape.
+Now we’re the ones with bare arms and burnt faces booting down the road to the bottom of the valley where summer is waiting.

 Kim is an expat midwestern girl turning mountain woman.
 She can be found running trails throughout the Alps, except now that she has a taste of elevation, she may start getting high more often.
 Look for many more stories from Kim in the coming months.
 Follow her fun at Kimberly Strom.